minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/functional_requirements.rst

    Expected Result: The pin functions as an output, sending signals to external components.

-.. req:: Analog Mode Configuration
-   :id: REQ_INT3_173102808611
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The system must provide the ability to configure GPIO pins in analog mode.

-   Precondition: GPIO pin must be available for configuration.

-   Action: The system sets the GPIO pin mode to analog using the GPIOx_MODER register.

-   Expected Result: The pin functions as an analog interface for ADC/DAC operations.

-.. req:: Output Mode Configuration
-   :id: REQ_INT3_17310280858
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The system must provide the ability to configure GPIO pins in output mode.

-   Precondition: GPIO pin must be available for configuration.

-   Action: The system sets the GPIO pin mode to output using the GPIOx_MODER register.

-   Expected Result: The pin functions as an output, sending signals to external components.

-.. req:: Analog Mode Configuration
-   :id: REQ_INT3_173102808612
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The system must provide the ability to configure GPIO pins in analog mode.

-   Precondition: GPIO pin must be available for configuration.

-   Action: The system sets the GPIO pin mode to analog using the GPIOx_MODER register.

-   Expected Result: The pin functions as an analog interface for ADC/DAC operations.

 .. req:: Alternate Function Mode Configuration
    :id: REQ_INT3_173102808713
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The system must provide the ability to configure GPIO pins in alternate function mode.

-   Precondition: GPIO pin must be available for configuration.

-   Action: The system sets the GPIO pin mode to alternate function using the GPIOx_MODER and GPIOx_AFRL/GPIOx_AFRH registers.

-   Expected Result: The pin operates in alternate function mode, supporting peripheral communication.

-.. req:: Output Mode Configuration
-   :id: REQ_INT3_17310280857
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The system must provide the ability to configure GPIO pins in output mode.

-   Precondition: GPIO pin must be available for configuration.

-   Action: The system sets the GPIO pin mode to output using the GPIOx_MODER register.

-   Expected Result: The pin functions as an output, sending signals to external components.

-.. req:: Analog Mode Configuration
-   :id: REQ_INT3_173102808613
-   :status: Draft
-   :date-released:
-   :priority: Low
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Functional
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The system must provide the ability to configure GPIO pins in analog mode.

-   Precondition: GPIO pin must be available for configuration.

-   Action: The system sets the GPIO pin mode to analog using the GPIOx_MODER register.

-   Expected Result: The pin functions as an analog interface for ADC/DAC operations.

-.. req:: Alternate Function Mode Configuration
-   :id: REQ_INT3_173102808712
    :status: Draft
    :date-released:
    :priority: Low